BaopingLiu/TI2Net/README.md

 # Data pre-processing
 * Frame extraction and face cropping
-  * Frame extraction script is mainly based on the script provided by [FaceForensics++](https://github.com/ondyari/FaceForensics)
+  * Frame extraction script is mainly based on the script provided by [FaceForensics++](https://github.com/ondyari/FaceForensics).
+We combine the script with Dlib to achieve frame extraction and cropping at once.

 * Identity calculation